toolfun/nym-NM-GW-NC-NR-S5/update/update_notes.md

 ```

 ### 🔵 **NR**
-> Since v1.1.7 you *no longer* have to manually copy over the allowed.list sample.
-On startup, the network requester will try and grab a 'default' whitelist from https://nymtech.net/.wellknown/network-requester/standard-allowed-list.txt.
+> Since v1.1.7 you *no longer* have to manually copy over the allowed.list.sample.
+On startup, the network requester will try and grab a 'default' whitelist from https://nymtech.net/.wellknown/network-requester/standard-allowed-list.txt
+> Update you allowed.list to include all of the domains on this list, as well as custom domains you may have.
 >
-> Save your existing **allowed.list** before upgrading, here:
+> Save your existing **allowed.list** before upgrading in case if Network Requester might overwrite your custom whitelists with the default one.
 > `$HOME/.nym/service-providers/network-requester/allowed.list`

 #### Build